Stop Comparing Today’s Markets to the 1920s

 Now: sovereign wealth funds, hedge funds, quant shops, insurance portfolios, pensions, retail algos, and passive flows.

-You’re not trading against “crowd psychology” — you’re trading against systematic strategies, structured products, and other models.
+You’re not trading against people riding horses anymore, you’re trading against systematic strategies, structured products, and other models.

 4. Monetary Policy Didn’t Exist Like It Does Now

-The Federal Reserve of the 1920s didn’t target asset prices, volatility, or liquidity.
+The Federal Reserve of the 1920s didn’t target asset prices or liquidity.

-QE, QT, balance sheet expansion, forward guidance — none of it existed.
+QE, QT, balance sheet expansion…none of it existed.

-Comparing 1929’s crash to a Fed-backstopped market is like comparing a bicycle crash to a Formula 1 car with a roll cage and telemetry.
+Comparing 1929’s crash to a Fed-controlled market is like comparing a bicycle to a Formula 1 car.

 5. Valuation Metrics Have Changed